MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 Controls the activation of using adaptive halo when usign halo around trisoup triangles for ray tracing.

+### `--nodeUniqueDSE=0|1`
+Enables to calculate a node unique distanceSearchEncoder value, based on node characteristics instead of slice characteristics.

 ### `--trisoupFineRayTracingEnabled=0|1`
 Controls the activation of additional ray tracing from non-integer origin.